 Come.

-I can't be uh uh I I can't get into that.
+I can't get into that.

 All right, let me jump in.

-That was uh Congressman Devin Nunes.
+That was Congressman Devin Nunes.

-We were told again, expectations were laid out that this is it.
+We were told again, expectations were laid out that this is it, Trump's trouble, because now we're going to get to the heart of obstruction.

-Now he's already Done a total of 419 TV interviews alone over 50 hours pushing his lies and conspiracy theories.
+Now, he's already done a total of 419 TV interviews alone over 50 hours pushing his lies and conspiracy theories.

-This goes down in history as probably the biggest most epic embarrassment for individuals and a party and a media in this country's history.
+This goes down in history as probably the biggest, most epic embarrassment for individuals and a party and a media in this country's history.

-The I mean, it is, I never thought it could be this bad, as bad as it was today, and that is saying an awful lot.
+I mean, it is, I never thought it could be this bad, as bad as it was today.

-Um, literally, no wonder Bob Mueller needed his aide sitting next to him.
+David Axelrod, literally, no wonder Bob Mueller needed his aide sitting next to him.

 Okay, feel sorry for him for these reasons.